Skip to main content

 Please note, there are a limited number of scholarships provided each year and these are awarded in the order completed forms are returned.

-The scholarship is one of several initiatives that we are undertaking as part of our Race Equality Charter and acts to address the gap in under-represented groups of students, as set out in our Access and Participation Plan.
+The scholarship is one of several initiatives we are undertaking as part of our Race Equality Charter and acts to address the gap in under-represented groups of students, as set out in our Access and Participation Plan.

 This scholarship cannot be used in conjunction with any other scholarship, bursary or fee discount.